 Not as much as the media would suggest it does.
 The key item to remember is that when we see the news, the media only really ever talks about the sensational ups and downs of the stock market.
 The media does not know how your portfolio has been diversified and constructed.

-All of this being said, it does not mean we have not made some small tweaks to our discretionary portfolios to prepare for this recent shock.
+All of this being said, we have made some small tweaks to our discretionary portfolios to prepare for this recent shock.
 We adjusted the portfolio by reducing some of our Canadian banks which had become a bit too large of a percentage of the portfolio and we added a position in gold which has run-up recently.
 Since the change, the banks have fallen further and gold has increased nicely.

 Through all of the shocks the markets may send at us, our portfolios are constructed and built the same way – focus on the preservation of capital, income paid to us from the investments we own and, finally, a reasonable rate of growth.
 This investment philosophy is designed to minimize the impact of the shocks and keep us in target for your goals.